chrisnicola/angularjs-tutorial/notes/2-data-binding.md

 - Instead of events we have scope.$apply (akin to transaction)
 - A naive implementation is O(n), and this can be thought of worst case

 ## A Basic Example
-- Git Tag: 01-controller-wiring
+- Git Tag: controller-wiring

+## Example: Wiring Up a Controller

-# Binding to objects and variables
+## Example: Binding to Objects and Variables

-# Binding to functions
+## Example: Binding to Functions

-# Scope watches, digest and events
+## Scope, Watches, Digest, and Events
+-

 # Iteration
 # Filters
 # Forms binding and validation